faurehu/Intercom-AI-Extension/README.md

 * enforce style with a linter
 * write a test suite

-# Bonus

 ### Extra features

 I took the freedom to write code for the following requirements I thought were necessary:

 * A cache for the suggestions: this is so the same request is not made twice if the suggestion has already been fetched.
-* A reply listener: I figured TrueAI would like to know the result of their suggestion, so the extension listens for sent messages so it can know if their suggestion was approved or not (or modified).
+* A reply listener: I figured a service would like to know the result of their suggestion, so the extension listens for sent messages so it can know if their suggestion was approved or not (or modified).

 ### User authentication

 To authenticate every request, we can give the extension a token on login.
-When they first install the token, we could ask them to authenticate themselves to TrueAI services.
+When they first install the token, we could ask them to authenticate themselves to services.
 This shouldn't be hard.

 # Shortcomings